 Android: Select presentation mode from the toolbar or overflow menu.

 Desktop: From the main menu select “View” → “(Toggle) Presentation mode”.

-SimpleMind desktop supports auto focus, a powerful feature, mainly used in presentation mode.
-You can auto focus;
+SimpleMind supports auto focus, mainly used in combination with presentation mode.
+You can auto focus:

 Windows: Select “Auto focus” from the statusbar (bottom of the screen), or use main menu “Zoom” → “Auto Focus”.